Policy Matrix

 1. The Policy Matrix

 The Policy Matrix is simply a structure of cells at the intersection of each Policy Group.
 You can click on the cells to deploy a policy between two Policy Groups very rapidly, using pre-defined Security Profiles or creating new Security Profiles as you go.
-Green cells indicate an "Allow All" policy, Red cells indicate a "Deny All" policy, Yellow cells indicate a custom policy.
+GREEN cells indicate an "Allow All" policy, RED cells indicate a "Deny All" policy, and BLUE cells (previously yellow) indicate a custom policy.
 White cells have no policy defined, and allow all traffic by default.
 You may also notice arrows on some cells - these arrows indicate that this is a return traffic policy.
 We will get into that later in the article.

 Clicking on a cell will pre-fill the source and destination Policy Groups, allowing users to select a security profile, or create a new Security Profile, choose your final policy action, choose to create a return path policy, and deploy a policy in just a few seconds.
 To better understand the policy creation page, view this article.